SalemC/EntTS/README.md

 entity.addComponent(PositionComponent);
 entity.addComponent(GravityComponent);

-// SystemManager needs to be updated periodically in order for it to perform changes.
+// The SystemManager needs to be updated periodically in order for it to relay those updates to your systems.
-// We'll use a setInterval here, but you could use any kind of loop. setInterval(() => {
+// We'll use a setInterval here, but you're free to use any method to periodically cause the SystemManager to update. setInterval(() => {
     SystemManager.update();
 }, 1);

 // That's it!
-Let's make sure things are occurring though... setInterval(() => {
+Let's make sure the position for your new entity is being updated due to gravity though... setInterval(() => {
     console.log(entity.getComponent(PositionComponent));
-    console.log(entity.getComponent(GravityComponent));
 }, 500);
 ```

+## Classes

+### System

+The System class is the base class for all systems you require.
+System classes keep track of all entities that match their `components` list (accessible via the `entities` property inside the class).
+All System classes have their `onUpdate` method invoked every time the SystemManager `update` method is invoked.

+#### Available Methods:

+-   `onUpdate`
+-   `onEntityAdded`
+-   `onEntityRemoved`
+-   `getEntities`